ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 ## VM launching script

-Let's automate launching the VM with a `vmlaunch.sh` script.
+Let's automate launching a single VM with a `vmlaunch.sh` script.
-Just like the previous scripts, it takes VM ID as an argument.
+The script takes VM ID as an argument.

 ```bash
 #!/usr/bin/env bash